 Parasailing gear includes:

-• A parachute-style wing
+- A parachute-style wing

-• A strong tow rope
+- A strong tow rope

-• A boat with a launch deck
+- A boat with a launch and recovery deck (flight deck)

-• A comfortable harness
+- A comfortable harness

-• A life jacket for water safety
+- A life jacket for water safety

 Paragliding gear includes

-• A glider wing
+- A glider wing

-• A flight harness
+- A full-body flight harness

-• A reserve parachute
+- A reserve parachute

-• A helmet and safety pads
+- A helmet and safety pads

 Launch and Landing Differences